cloudflare/workers-docs/content/tooling/wrangler/commands.md

 ### 🤫 `secret`

-  Interact with your secret variables.
+  Interact with your secrets.
 [Check out the docs.](/tooling/wrangler/secrets)